rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Radiate your strengths well

 - Your digital profile should highlight your strengths.
 A healthy mix of practical experience, contributing to the tech community and certifications are the best way forward.
-- Relying purely on certifications to market yourself will make you a one trick pony and potentially highlight lack of depth in the other areas.
+- Relying purely on certifications to market yourself can make you a one trick pony and potentially highlight lack of depth in the other areas.
-- If you arent benefiting from an existing cert then do not renew it.
+- If you arent benefiting from an existing cert then do NOT renew it.
 Especially if it takes significant time and effort.
 - Dont forget to spend time on other endaevours too.
 Get cracking on that new tool you wanted to build.
 Enough of only being a consumer of StackOverflow...time to spend some time helping others on it.
 Time to mint a few blog posts with that deep expertise of yours :thumbsup:.